 Rajaji’s varied landscapes create a haven for a wide range of birds, each thriving in their preferred habitat

-• Open Country Specialists – Look for the Black Ibis with its glossy black plumage and long, curved beak, foraging in marshy areas.
+- Open Country Specialists – Look for the Glossy Ibis with its glossy black plumage and long, curved beak, foraging in marshy areas.
 Spot the Indian Sandgrouse, a ground-dwelling bird perfectly camouflaged against the golden plains, taking flight in a flurry of wings.
 The unmistakable call of the Common Crane might grace your ears during winter migrations.

 Seasonal Spectacles